naninovel/docs/docs/en/guide/choices.md

 ```

 ::: tip EXAMPLE
-Find an example on creating a custom choice handler with a particle system in the [UI sample](/guide/samples#ui).
+Find an example of creating a custom choice handler with a particle system in the [UI sample](/guide/samples#ui).
 :::

 It's also possible to create a choice handler from scratch by manually implementing `IChoiceHandlerActor` interface.
 See the guide on [custom actor implementations](/guide/custom-actor-implementations) for more information.